Food prices: Global differences

 The price of food has risen quite drastically during the 2007–08 and the 2010–2012 world food price crises.
 It has been most noticeable in developing countries while less so in the OECD countries and North America.

 Consumer prices in the rich countries are massively influenced by the power of discount stores and constitute only a small part of the entire cost of living.
 In particular, Western pattern diet constituents like those that are processed by fast food chains are comparatively cheap in the Western hemisphere.
 Profits rely primarily on quantity (see mass production), less than high-price quality.
 For some product classes like dairy or meat, overproduction has twisted the price relations in a way utterly unknown in underdeveloped countries ("butter mountain").
 The situation for poor societies is worsened by certain free trade agreements that allow easier export of food in the "southern" direction than vice versa.
 A striking example can be found in tomato exports from Italy to Ghana by virtue of the Economic Partnership Agreements where the artificially cheap vegetables play a significant role in the destruction of indigenous agriculture and a corresponding further decline in the already ailing economic power.

+While median global food price inflation rose from 2.3% in December 2020 to 13.6% in January 2023, low-income countries experienced significantly steeper increases, with inflation peaking at 30% in May 2023.
+This trend has undermined household purchasing power, with likely consequences for food security and nutrition.
+High food price inflation may worsen food security, particularly in low-income countries.
+A 10% increase in food prices is associated with a 3.5% rise in moderate to severe food insecurity, and a 1.8% increase in severe food insecurity.
+At the peak of inflation, 65% of low-income and 61% of lower-middle-income countries, home to 1.5 billion people, faced food price inflation above 10%, deepening inequalities.

+Year-on-year global average food price inflation increased from 5.8% in December 2020 to 23.3% in December 2022.
+These figures are heavily influenced by countries that experienced hyperinflation, such as the Sudan, Venezuela, and Zimbabwe, where year-on-year inflation peaks reached levels well above 350%.
+Using the median provides a more accurate reflection of global inflation levels: median food price inflation increased sharply from 2.3% in December 2020 to 13.6% in January 2023.